 Sources include: Science Times, Open University, Encyclopaedia Britannica, NuWater.com, LibreTexts, Science Learning Hub.

-Copyright © 2024, Michael A. Barber, Designomics™ — All rights reserved.
+Copyright © 2024, 2025, Michael A. Barber, Designomics™ — All the text and the images on this website are protected by copyright laws in multiple countries.
+All rights reserved.

-Note: This site has been created with the MyWebSite system from ionos.co.uk, including its AI capability, and with assistance from the Copilot and Gemini AI systems.
+Note: This site was created with the MyWebSite system from ionos.co.uk, including its AI capability, and with some images generated by the Copilot AI system.

 We need your consent to load the translations